Dear Mom! Writing A Special Mother’s Day Letter!

 A Mother’s Day Letter!

 One afternoon when I had first learned to ride a bike, but was still a little shaky, my mom thought I should wear some gym shoes instead of the sandals I had on as I set out on a bike ride adventure with friends.
 She knew that I still used my feet on occasion for some extra breaking power when I got going too fast.
-Well, it was summer, I was with friends, and somehow putting on shoes didn’t seem too cool at the time.
-But as fate would have it, it wasn’t long before my very vulnerable feet had to be used to help gain control of my bike as it descended a steep hill.
-Oh, how I remember hobbling home with the toe pieces of my thongs all askew and gravel embedded into most of my toenails.
-My mother and I would have chuckled again about how some kids just have to learn things the hard way!
+Well it was summer, I was with friends, and somehow putting on shoes didn’t seem too cool at the time.
+But as fate would have it, it wasn’t long before my vulnerable feet had to be used to help gain control of my bike as I descended a steep hill.
+Oh, how I remember hobbling home with the toe pieces of my thongs all askew and gravel embedded in most of my toenails.
+My mother and I would have chuckled again about how some kids have to learn things the hard way!

 ♥ Tell Her You Love Her…And Why!

-Many conversations in our family often end with, “Love ya!”
+Many conversations in our family end with, “Love ya!”
 And while there’s nothing wrong with that, writing down a few specific reasons why you love your mom is sure to make this Mother’s Day especially memorable for her!

 ♥ Thank Her For Her Sacrifices!